Treatment of seborrheic dermatitis

 What is seborrheic dermatitis?

-When infants develop this condition, it’s known as crib cap.
+When infants develop this condition, it’s known as a crib cap.
 It typically develops within the first few weeks after birth and gradually disappears over several weeks or months.

 In this article, we’ll talk more about what is seborrheic dermatitis, its symptoms, causes, and different treatment options.